Canada–United States border: Seaports

+There are 13 international ferry crossings operating between the U.S. and Canada.
+Two of them carry passengers only, and one carries only rail cars.
+Four of the ferries operate only on a seasonal basis.
+Similar to the pre-clearance facilities at Canadian airports, arrangements exist at major Canadian seaports that handle sealed direct import shipments into the U.S. Along the East Coast, ferry services operate between the province of New Brunswick and the state of Maine, while on the West Coast, they operate between British Columbia and the states of Washington and Alaska.
+There are also several ferry services in the Great Lakes operating between the province of Ontario and the states of Michigan, New York, and Ohio.
+The ferry between Maine and Nova Scotia ended its operations in 2009, resuming again in 2014.
+Seasonal vessel inspection stations are operated at tourist destinations such as Heart Island, New York, and Rockport, Ontario.
+At landings unmanned by border personnel, telephoning the appropriate border agency may be sufficient to meet legal requirements.

 Boundary divisions

 Practical exclaves

 To be a true international exclave, all potential paths of travel from the exclave to the home country must cross over only the territory of a different country or countries.
 Like exclaves, practical exclaves are not contiguous with the land of the home country and have land access only through another country or countries.
 Unlike exclaves, they are not entirely surrounded by foreign territory.
 Hence, they are exclaves for practical purposes, without meeting the strict definition.

 The term pene-exclave, also known as a "functional" or "practical" exclave, was defined by G. W. S. Robinson (1959) as "parts of the territory of one country that can be approached conveniently — in particular by wheeled traffic — only through the territory of another country."
 Thus, a pene-exclave has land borders with other territories but is not surrounded by the other's land or territorial waters.
 Catudal (1974) and Vinokurov (2007) provide examples to further elaborate, including Point Roberts, Washington: "Although physical connections by water with Point Roberts are entirely within the sovereignty of the United States, land access is only possible through Canada."
 Practical exclaves can exhibit continuity of state territory across territorial waters but a discontinuity on land, such as in the case of Point Roberts.